wsmigielski/DiscordSpotifyBot/README.md

 Put the token in the config file "" where it says user token.
 Firstly you want to run the install.bat file to install all the required dependencies.
 Then just run the run.bat whenever you want to run the bot.
+To exit the bot just use CTRL-C in the Command Prompt where the process is running.
 <!-- Save the file and `shift right-click` where the bot.js file is and click on open command window here.
 Type `npm install` and enter to install the required dependencies.
 Then just type `node bot.js` and press enter in the console. -->